Why Property Risk Assessment in India Has Been Ripe for Disruption

 Building condition assessment focuses on indicators of deterioration that affect both the fire resistance and the structural integrity of the insured property.
 From drone imagery, CV models assess: roof sheet condition including visible corrosion, missing panels, and improper repairs; skylight condition including cracked or missing glazing; downpipe and drainage condition; structural column condition where columns are externally visible; and the condition of fire doors, roller shutters, and external escape routes.
 Each of these assessments maps to IRDAI-aligned risk rating factors used in the insurer's tariff or rating model.

 The integration of CV model outputs into the underwriting workflow requires that model outputs be expressed in terms that the underwriter's rating system can consume.
 A CV model that outputs 'roof condition: poor, probability 0.87' needs to be translated into a loading factor on the sum insured or a rate adjustment that the underwriter's system can apply.
-Artivatic Data Labs and Neurotech Analytics have developed middleware products that perform this translation for Indian property underwriting systems, mapping CV outputs to standard rating factors used by Indian fire tariff-based and de-tariffed commercial property policies.
+Indian insurtech vendors such as Artivatic.ai have developed middleware that performs this kind of translation for property underwriting systems, mapping model outputs to the standard rating factors used by de-tariffed commercial property policies.
+Brokers and insurers should confirm any specific vendor's current capabilities directly rather than rely on market descriptions.

 Integration with IRDAI Survey Requirements: The Regulatory Position